Brubaker: Plot

 In 1969, Henry Brubaker arrives at Wakefield State Prison in Arkansas disguised as an inmate.
-He immediately witnesses rampant abuse and corruption, including open and endemic sexual assault, torture, worm-ridden food, fraud, and rampant graft.
-During a dramatic standoff involving Walter, a deranged prisoner who was being held in solitary confinement, Brubaker reveals himself to be the new prison warden, to the amazement of both prisoners and officials alike.
+He witnesses rampant abuse and corruption, including open and endemic sexual assault, torture, worm-ridden food, fraud, and rampant graft.
+During a dramatic standoff involving Walter, a deranged prisoner being held in solitary confinement, Brubaker reveals himself as the new prison warden, to the amazement of both prisoners and officials alike.

 Brubaker attempts to reform the prison, with an eye towards prisoner rehabilitation and human rights, clashing frequently with corrupt officials on the state prison board who have profited from graft for decades.
-He recruits several longtime prisoners, including trustys Larry Lee Bullen, Richard "Dickie" Coombes, and former warden's clerk Purcell (who secretly remains loyal to the unscrupulous trustys) to assist him with the reform.
-Lillian Gray, a public relations specialist for the governor's office, also attempts to influence Brubaker to reform the prison in a way that will cast the governor in a positive light.
+He recruits longtime prisoners, including trustys Larry Lee Bullen, Richard "Dickie" Coombes, and former warden's clerk Purcell (who secretly remains loyal to the unscrupulous trustys) to assist him.
+Lillian Gray, a public relations specialist for the governor's office, attempts to influence Brubaker to reform the prison in ways casting the governor in a positive light.

-To improve the prison, Brubaker fires his crooked bookkeeper, who built up a stash of illicit food ostensibly for inmates but actually sold to generate profit, tosses the former prison doctor out of the facility when he learns inmates were being charged for medical treatment, and burns down an illicit pleasure shack on prison grounds where influential trusty Huey Rauch and his girlfriend Carol lived.
-After a faulty roof cave-in in the prison barracks, Brubaker meets with C.P.
+Brubaker fires his crooked bookkeeper, who sold a stash of illicit food ostensibly for inmates for a profit, tosses the former prison doctor out of the facility when he learns inmates were being charged for medical treatment, and burns down an illicit pleasure shack on prison grounds where influential trusty Huey Rauch and his girlfriend Carol live.
+After a roof cave-in in the prison barracks, Brubaker meets with C.P.
 Woodward, a lumber salesman and longtime participant in the prison graft scheme.
-Accusing Woodward of using prisoners as slave labor and purposely pocketing contract money while intentionally building a shoddy, uninsured roof, Brubaker terminates Woodward's contract.
-He also oversees the formation of an inmate council, allowing the inmates to govern themselves.
-During the first meeting of the inmate council, Abraham Cook, an elderly black inmate still imprisoned three years after the end of his sentence, pulls Brubaker aside and confesses that he was instructed to construct coffins for murdered prisoners.
-Eddie Caldwell, a sadistic trustee, takes notice, and he, Purcell, and Rauch lure Abraham to the medical ward, where he is tortured with a Tucker Telephone.
-Brubaker attends the prison board meeting, where he discovers that many of the members are enraged at the disruption of their graft schemes via his reforms and are uninterested at investing any money to improve the prison.
-Brubaker accuses prison board head John Deach of defrauding the prison through insurance policies on nonexistent farm equipment (while leaving the prison buildings uninsured) before storming out of the meeting.
+Woodward's contract is terminated for using prisoners as slave labor, pocketing contract money and building a substandard roof.
+An inmate council is formed, allowing the inmates to govern themselves.
+At their first meeting, Abraham Cook, an elderly black inmate still imprisoned three years after the end of his sentence, confesses to Brubaker he was instructed to construct coffins for murdered prisoners.
+Abraham is lured to the medical ward by Eddie Caldwell, a sadistic trustee, Purcell, and Rauch, and he is tortured with a Tucker Telephone.
+Many of the members of the prison board are enraged at the disruption of their graft schemes and threaten to withdraw investments to improve the prison.
+Brubaker accuses the board head John Deach of defrauding the prison through fake insurance policies and uninsured buildings.